 "The Iowa City Free Medical Clinic provides support and health care for those who are unable to receive care due to limiting factors such as scheduling and expenses.
 Everyone who visits the clinic is equally welcomed and treated with respect.
 The volunteers who offer their time and services are always happy to be there." -FMC Volunteer

 We depend on private donations to continue to provide services to our community.
 Every little bit counts, and we appreciate anything you are able to give.
 We are proud to be able to provide about $5 of services for every $1 you donate!

 Current Volunteer Opportunities

-- Medical Student Examiners: Med students who have completed either IM or APB, to volunteer during our Monday/Thursday evening clinics.
-We hold orientations 1-2 times monthly.
+- Medical Student Examiners: to volunteer during our Monday/Thursday evening clinics.
+We hold orientations about once a month.